panoply/papyrus/docs/src/usage/usage.md

 # Options

 Papyrus exposes a large set of configuration options.
-Depending on the available methods, different options will be available.
+Depending on invocation methods, different options will be available.
 Below is the complete schema for initializing a Papyrus instance.

 ```js
 import papyrus from 'papyrus';